MortimerSnerd/stellarfortification/README.md

 ## Controls

 `A` and `D` to turn, `W` to go forward, and
-`Space` to fire.  `Escape` quits.
+`Space` to fire.  `Escape` quits. `P` pauses.

 ## Status

-The cannon and rings are there.
-The rings and cannon, got can get shot.
-The cannon also fires, but doesn't do anything to the player.
+All the pieces are there.
+The cannon and sparks are implemented, and things get more hectic the more times you kill the cannon.
+There's a banner and game over screen now too.

-Still need to add the sparks that ride on the rings, and harry the player, and a start screen, implement player death, and lives.
+The main thing left is reviewing the code.
+I know there's some sloppy state handling that's caused most of the final bugs, especially around state changes.
+And I suspect there's some boilerplate that can be cleaned up by making better use of Lobster's features.